and Aerodrome Surveys

 T he aim of an aerodrome survey is to provide accurate positional information to enable the aerodrome operators to meet their safety responsibilities and provide the data required by all stakeholders (operators, civil aviation authorities and IFP designers) to:

 - consider aerodrome licensing issues

 - promulgate information in the AIP and other associated documents

 The requirement is to provide quality assured lists of aerodrome facilities (i.e. runways, navigation aids, etc.) and features identified as obstacles for each aerodrome.
 These lists form the basis for all charting, obstacle filtering (using obstacle identification surfaces) and analysis for Instrument Flight Procedures (IFP) design.

 After twenty-one years and 260 airports, SLC Associates – Geomatic Solutions are now the largest private aeronautical survey specialist in Europe and offer a complete package of data collection (survey) and software support to airports and national civil aviation authorities.

-To provide positional data that is fit for purpose and meets all the data integrity requirements needed for safety critical aeronautical data
+To provide positional data that is fit for purpose and meets all the data integrity requirements needed for safety critical aeronautical data.

-All survey work carried out in accordance with ICAO Doc 9674 – WGS-84 Manual, EASA AMC & GM to Part ADR and relevant national specifications.
+All survey work is carried out in accordance with ICAO Doc 9674 – WGS-84 Manual, EASA AMC & GM to Part ADR and relevant national specifications.